-• There is the possibility that a Hebridean Cultural Centre could be opened on the island and Strathbirnie would be a natural host if the resort did not open.
+• There is the possibility that a Hebridean Cultural Centre could be opened on the island in Strathbirnie if the resort did not open.
 However, the Cultural Centre would be expensive in comparison and employ fewer local people.

 foreign tour operator